hirl-team/HIRL/README.md

 pipeline.num_mlp_layer=3 output_dir=./experiments/pretrain/hirl/mocov2_3layers/
 ```

 All the pre-training configuration files are in `./configs/pretrain/`.
 To reproduce the pre-training, please follow the corresponding config file.
-It is also straight-forward use customized config files.
+It is also straight-forward to use customized config files.
 Suppose the customized config file is stored in `./customized_configs/custom_mocov2.yaml`, the experiment could be launched by :
 ```
 python3 launch.py --launch ./tools/train.py -c ./customized_configs/custom_mocov2.yaml
 ```